District council chairman

 Year of fundraising to benefit Chairman’s worthwhile causes

-Councillor Mary Robinson was elected as the Chairman of Eden District Council on 11 May 2017, by her fellow Members at the authority’s Annual Meeting.
+Councillor Mary Robinson was re-elected as the Chairman of Eden District Council on 10 May 2018, by her fellow Members at the authority’s Annual Meeting.

-Councillor Mary Robinson is already planning a series of fundraising events to benefit her chosen Chairman’s charities, Hospice at Home and the Great North Air Ambulance.
+Councillor Mary Robinson is already planning a series of fundraising events to benefit her chosen Chairman’s charities, Hospice at Home, the Great North Air Ambulance and Penrith Mountain Rescue Team.

 “Being Chairman is a real opportunity to fly the flag for Eden and champion the District and show what we have to offer to others.
-It also affords me the opportunity to raise money for two worthwhile causes that are close to many people’s hearts in Eden, Hospice at Home and the Great North Air Ambulance.
+It also affords me the opportunity to raise money for three worthwhile causes that are close to many people’s hearts in Eden, Hospice at Home, the Great North Air Ambulance and the Penrith Mountain Rescue Team.

-“Hospice at Home is celebrating its 20th year in 2017, the charity provides comprehensive and high quality palliative care for adults who have a life limiting illness.
+“Hospice at Home provides comprehensive and high quality palliative care for adults who have a life limiting illness.
 This care and support is individualised to provide choices at all stages of illness and at the end of a person’s life.
 Care and support provided through the service also extends to family members/carers.

 “This could be through a combination of nursing, occupational therapy, complementary therapy and family and bereavement support.
 Since 1997, Hospice at Home has supported 5,700 Cumbrian families which is a tremendous achievement and deserving of our support.